kkc137/Neural_ODE_Practice/README.md

 5 When solve problems above, try more complicated equation systems with more parameters!

 ## Step 2:
-1 learn deeper in julia.
+1 learn deeper in julia.(have uploaded learning diffequation.jl file)
 2 use SIR model and think about the use.
-Have a practice to use the model.
+Have a practice to use the model. (here is practice and learning about SIR model in repository)
 3 solve the questions this week and ask for advice.